dreemanuel/FCC/!RWD2022/Project_Survey_Form/Tasks.md

 XXX Inside the form element, you can select an option from a group of at least two radio buttons that are grouped using the name attribute

-Inside the form element, you can select several fields from a series of checkboxes, each of which must have a value attribute
+XXX Inside the form element, you can select several fields from a series of checkboxes, each of which must have a value attribute

-Inside the form element, you are presented with a textarea for additional comments
+XXX Inside the form element, you are presented with a textarea for additional comments

-Inside the form element, you are presented with a button with id of submit to submit all the inputs
+XXX Inside the form element, you are presented with a button with id of submit to submit all the inputs

 ----------------------------------
 ----------------------------------